WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### cat
-- *cat* is another way of reading files, but unlike less it just throws the entire contents of the file onto your standard output.
-Try it on *first_genome_1_line.txt*.
+- *cat* (short for "concatenate") is another way of reading files but, unlike "less", it just prints the entire contents of the file onto your standard output.
+- Try it on *first_genome_1_line.txt*.

 ```bash
 # Read you new file using the cat command